oracle/weblogic-kubernetes-operator/site/server-lifecycle.md

 * volumes
 * volumeMounts

+TBD - do we need to include this table?
+Also, Russ is still working on implementing this feature for 2.0.

 ### Rolling Restarts

 Clustered servers that need to be restarted are gradually restarted (i.e. 'rolling restarted') so that the cluster is not taken out of service and in-flight work can be migrated to other servers in the cluster.